HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 ### Plotting Scripts
-`yieldplotlib` contains scripts for generating common plots used in yield code visualizations to provide instant usability for comparing AYO and EXOSIMS as motivated by rapid pace of the ongoing architecture trade studies for HWO.
-This also serves to provide examples on how the package can be used for those who want to use the more generic `yieldplotlib` parsing and plotting structure to generate their own bespoke visualizations.
+`yieldplotlib` contains scripts for generating common plots used in yield code visualizations to provide instant usability for comparing AYO and EXOSIMS as motivated by the rapid pace of the ongoing architecture trade studies for HWO.
+This also serves to provide examples on how the package can be used for those who want to adapt the generic `yieldplotlib` parsing structure and plotting methods to generate their own bespoke visualizations.

 Figure \autoref{fig:hz_completeness} and Figure \autoref{fig:planet_hists} show two different types of yield outputs.
-Figure \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the ``habitable zone completeness'' with the two yield codes in side by side axes and using the same color bar for ease of comparison.
-Figure \autoref{fig:planet_hists} shows histograms of the total number of detected planets foudn for each yield code as a function of planet type.
+Figure \autoref{fig:hz_completeness} shows the fraction of a star's habitable zone that cen be sampled by during the lifetime of a mission known as the "habitable zone completeness" with the two yield codes in side by side axes and using the same color bar for ease of comparison.
+Figure \autoref{fig:planet_hists} shows histograms of the total number of detected planets found for each yield code as a function of planet type.

 ![Plot of the Habitable Zone (HZ) completeness as a function of host star luminosity (in units of Solar luminosity) and distance (in parsecs).
-Here the AYO results are on the left and the EXOSIMS results are on the right.\label{fig:hz_completeness}](figures/TEMP_hz_completeness.jpeg)
+Here the AYO results are on the left and the EXOSIMS results are on the right.\label{fig:hz_completeness}](figures/hz_completeness.png)

 ![Bar chart showing expected EXOSIMS planet yields for hot (pink), warm (yellow), and cold (blue) Rocky planets, Super Earths, Sub-Neptunes, Neptunes and Jupiters.
+Earth-like planets which are of the most interest for HWO are shown in green.
+This plot uses the "cyberpunk" theme from matplotlib which is supported as a keyword argument to yieldplotlib as a dark mode alternative to the standard plotting color schemes.
-\label{fig:planet_hists}](figures/TEMP_planet_histograms.jpeg)
+\label{fig:planet_hists}](figures/yield_hist_cyber.png)

-Yield code inputs can also have a profound impact on their calculations and so plotting these values is also important to ensure consistency.
+Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency.
 Figure \autoref{fig:core_throughput} shows the throughput for a key series of optics in the observatory known as a coronagraph.
-Smaller throughputs mean less planet light makes it onto the detector and can have a profound impact on yields.
+Smaller throughputs mean less planet light makes it onto the detector and can have a profound impact on final yields.

-![Core throughput vs. separation (in lambda/D) for the amplitude apodized vortex coronagraph assumed by AYO (dotted yellow), EXOSIMS (dashed pink) and pulled directly from the yield input package using yippy (solid blue).
+![Core throughput vs. separation (in lambda/D) for the coronagraph assumed by AYO (dotted purple), EXOSIMS (dashed pink) and pulled directly from the yield input package using yippy (solid blue).
 Slight differences between the codes can be attributed to how the "core" is defined.
 EXOSIMS and yippy adopt a fixed radius circular aperture whereas AYO defines an aperture based on pixels having more than 30% of the peak flux.
 Additional sources of difference can also lie in the interpolation methods used by all of the codes.
+This highlights the types of insights that tools like yieldplotlib can help to uncover.
-\label{fig:core_throughput}](figures/TEMP_core_throughput.jpg)
+\label{fig:core_throughput}](figures/core_throughput_all_curves.jpeg)

 ## Pipeline and Command Line Interface

 In order to generate summary plots quickly, `yieldplotlib` comes packaged with a command line interface and plotting pipeline to create a suite of commonly used yield plots.
-This is accessed by running `run_ypl` and providing a path to a single folder containing the outputs for a single AYO ir EXOSIMS run, or to a directory containing subdirectories of many AYO and EXOSIMS runs.
+This is accessed by running `run_ypl` and providing a path to a single folder containing the outputs for a single AYO or EXOSIMS run, or to a directory containing subdirectories of many AYO and EXOSIMS runs.

 # Acknowledgements